Sudan rebels attack city, push closer to capital

-KHARTOUM Rebels from Sudan's Darfur region launched a dawn attack on the city of Um Rawaba on Saturday, taking their fight closer to the capital Khartoum, witnesses said.
+KHARTOUM Rebels from Sudan's Darfur region attacked a city in a neighbouring state on Saturday, taking their fight closer to the capital Khartoum, witnesses said.

-The attack marks the biggest push by a rebel alliance that is seeking to topple President Omar Hassan al-Bashir.
-Fighting had hitherto been limited mainly to remote regions of Darfur and South Kordofan and Blue Nile states, which border South Sudan.
+The attack marks the biggest push of a rebel alliance that seeks to topple President Omar Hassan al-Bashir.
+Fighting had hitherto been limited mainly to the remote regions of Darfur and South Kordofan and Blue Nile states, which border South Sudan.

-The Justice and Equality Movement (JEM), which launched an unprecedented assault on Khartoum in 2008, said the rebel alliance stormed Um Rawaba in North Kordofan state, around 500 km (300 miles) south of the capital.
+The Justice and Equality Movement (JEM) - which launched an unprecedented assault on Khartoum in 2008 - said insurgents stormed the city of Um Rawaba in North Kordofan state, around 500 km (300 miles) south of the capital.

-"People are in a state of panic," said one Um Rawaba resident, asking not to be named.

-The rebels then opened fire into the air and looted a market and several commercial banks.
-JEM's spokesman denied any pillaging by rebels.

-"The goal of this attack is to weaken the government to realize our strategic plan to topple the regime," JEM spokesman Adam said.
+"Our forces are controlling parts of eastern North Kordofan and Um Rawaba," spokesman Gibril Adam said.
+"The goal of this attack is to weaken the government to realise our strategic plan to topple the regime."

-The government later said it had reopened the key road between Khartoum and the North Kordofan state capital El-Obeid, which had been blocked by fighting, state governor Mutassim Mirghani Zaki Uddi told the state-linked Sudanese Media Center.
+The government later reopened the road between Khartoum and the North Kordofan state capital El-Obeid, which had been blocked by fighting, state governor Mutassim Mirghani Zaki Uddi told the state-afflilated Sudanese Media Center (SMC).

-On a separate front, the SPLM-North which is part of the rebel movement attacking Um Rawaba, said it had seized four villages east of Kadugli, capital of South Kordofan state.
-There was no immediate comment from the army on the statement.
+"The rebels have fled southwards," he said.
+"They were unable to stay in Um Rawaba."

 Events outside Khartoum are difficult to verify in the vast African country.
 Um Rawaba is a two-hour drive from Kosti, Sudan's biggest Nile river port.